f3d-app/f3d/doc/user/OPTIONS.md

 Options|Description
 ------|------
 -p, \-\-translucency-support|Enable *translucency support*.
 This is a technique used to correctly render translucent objects.
--q, \-\-ambien-occlusion|Enable *ambient occlusion*.
+-q, \-\-ambient-occlusion|Enable *ambient occlusion*.
 This is a technique used to improve the depth perception of the object.
 -a, \-\-anti-aliasing|Enable *anti-aliasing*.
 This technique is used to reduce aliasing.
 -t, \-\-tone-mapping|Enable generic filmic *Tone Mapping Pass*.
 This technique is used to map colors properly to the monitor colors.